ryanrudolfoba/SteamDeck-RefreshRateUnlocker/README.md

 ## Installation Steps
 **IF YOU ARE USING AN OLDER VERSION OF THIS SCRIPT, UNINSTALL IT FIRST!**
+** IF YOU WANT TO SWITCH FROM 30,60 to 40,70 etc etc, MAKE SURE TO UNINSTALL FIRST AND THEN RE-RUN THE SCRIPT!**
 1. Go into Desktop Mode and open a konsole terminal.
 2. Clone the github repo. \
    cd ~/ \